hackclub/hackclub/workshops/popup_chrome_extension/README.md

 You will be making a Chrome extension that allows you to save and access your Zoom links for your classes.
 This is a very simple app, but it will allow you to "hack your way" to productivity by teaching you the foundation of building a Chrome extension.

-**Difficulty/interest level:** This is a simple web app using HTML/CSS/JS, with a strong emphasis on Javascript.
+**Difficulty/interest level:** This is a simple web app using HTML/CSS/JS, with a strong emphasis on JavaScript.
 I will go over everything you need to know for this workshop, so you don't need to worry about how much experience you have.
 This demo will *specifically* teach you how to build a bookmarking application (that is tailored for [Zoom](https://zoom.us/) links), but if you want to learn how to build any type of Chrome extension, this is your workshop!

 **Average time for completion:** You can complete this in <u>15-20 minutes</u>.
 You will need the following tools: